Who is this singer of songs?

 Keith has also performed such great musicians as David “Fathead” Newman, Ben Riley, Mike Mainieri, Pat LaBarbera, and Frank Foster.

+He has been featured at the Savannah Jazz Festival, the Atlanta Jazz Festival, the Jacksonville Jazz Festival, and others.
 He served on the faculty of the Brevard College Summer Jazz Workshop from 1998 through 2000, with guest artists including Conrad Herwig, Byron Stripling,

 Keith’s participation in the 1985 Banff Summer Jazz Workshop in Banff, Alberta, Canada included intensive study with such faculty members as Dave Liebman, Dave Holland, John Abercrombie, Don Thompson, Kenny Wheeler and Cecil Taylor.